dotnet/docs/docs/architecture/microservices/docker-application-development-process/index.md

 ---
-title: Development Process for Docker Based Applications
+title: Development process for Docker-based applications
 description: Get a high-level overview of the options for developing Docker-based applications.
 Using your choice of Visual Studio for Windows, Visual Studio for Mac, or Visual Studio Code for multiplatform support (Windows, macOS, and Linux). ms.date: 09/27/2018
 ---
-# Development Process for Docker-Based Applications
+# Development process for Docker-based applications

 *Develop containerized .NET applications the way you like, either IDE focused with Visual Studio and Visual Studio tools for Docker or CLI/Editor focused with Docker CLI and Visual Studio Code.*